FLL-Team-24277/FLL-Fall-2023-Masterpiece/README.md

 # Master-Program-Fall-2023

-11 June 2023: As of right now, a lot of the code on this repo is missing while the team is working on new code this summer.
-Keep on watching and by fall there should be working code up here.
+We are not "giving away solutions" here.
+[Read our statement on discovery here.](https://github.com/FLL-Team-24277/Master-Program-Fall-2023/blob/main/help/discovery.md)

 This is where all of the team code and master program will live for the Fall 2023 Masterpiece FLL Season.
 We will use [pybricks libraries](https://github.com/pybricks) and VS code, and git/github for version control.

-We are not "giving away solutions" here.
-[Read our statement on discovery here.](https://github.com/FLL-Team-24277/Master-Program-Fall-2023/blob/main/help/discovery.md)

 Very helpful page here: https://pybricks.com/projects/tutorials/dev/tools/vscode/